login

 where '*' = triple intersection, '+' and 'x' = double intersection.

-I am pretty sure that the hexagonal configuration of intersections shown above is the optimum and I get the formulae a(n) = (3n^2)/4 for n even and (3n^2+1)/4 for n odd. - Gabriel Nivasch (gnivasch(AT)yahoo.com), Jan 13 2004
+I am pretty sure that the hexagonal configuration of intersections shown above is the optimum and I get the formulas a(n) = (3n^2)/4 for n even and (3n^2+1)/4 for n odd. - Gabriel Nivasch (gnivasch(AT)yahoo.com), Jan 13 2004

-For n>1 the sequence represents the maximum number of points that can be placed in a plane such that the largest distances between any two points does not exceed the shortest of the distances between any two points by more than a factor n-1. - Johannes Koelman (Joc_kay(AT)hotmail.com), Apr 27 2006
+For n > 1 the sequence represents the maximum number of points that can be placed in a plane such that the largest distances between any two points does not exceed the shortest of the distances between any two points by more than a factor n-1. - Johannes Koelman (Joc_kay(AT)hotmail.com), Apr 27 2006

 This is also the number of distinct noncongruent isosceles triangles with side length up to n. - Patrick Hurst (patrick(AT)imsa.edu), May 14 2008